torvalds/linux/Documentation/devicetree/usage-model.rst

 platform_devices as more platform_devices is a common pattern, and the device tree support code reflects that and makes the above example simpler.
-The second argument to of_platform_populate() is an of_device_id table, and any node that matches an entry in that table will also get its child nodes registered.
+The second argument to of_platform_populate() is an of_device_id table, and any analde that matches an entry in that table will also get its child analdes registered.
 In the Tegra case, the code can look something like this::

   static void __init harmony_init_machine(void)